srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/pi4/source/index.rst

 Pi4 eNodeB Config
 *****************

-During testing, the following eNodeB config options have been shown to be stable for 24hr+, so should be a good starting point for you.
+During testing, the following eNodeB config options have been shown to be stable for 24hr+ when running with the USRP B210, and stable for 2hr+ when running with the LimeSDRs, so should be a good starting point for you.

 The Pi4 eNodeB has been tested with a 3MHz wide cell in LTE B3 (1800MHz band), DL=1878.40 UL=1783.40.
 This sits inside the UK's new "1800MHz shared access band", for which you can legally obtain a low cost, `low power shared access spectrum licence from Ofcom <https://www.ofcom.org.uk/manage-your-licence/radiocommunication-licences/shared-access>`_ if you are working in the UK.

-Changes to default configs for **USRP B210**:
+Changes to default enb.conf for **USRP B210**:

 .. code::